maxe04/Login-System/README.md

 <br />

 <h2>How to Use</h2>
+Add postgres library to java project.
+Create corresponding table in PostgreSQL.
 Paste PostgreSQL table, database and user details into UserDetails class to connect to your database.
 Enjoy!
 <br />